maxkub/challengeMDI343/README.md

 ### Steps that improved the score

-##### 1. Simplifying the preprocessings and the model
+##### 1. Simplifying the preprocessings and the model, then, building with a method

 This was, by far, the most efficient step to improve the score.

-I started with some complicated preprocessings, with a lot of new features coming from the one-hot-encoding although I removed the features containing many categories, and with some engineered features and scores.
+I started with some complicated preprocessings, with a lot of new features coming from the one-hot-encoding although I removed the features containing many categories, and/or with some engineered features and scores.
 Even with a random forest with a gridsearchCV, I could not do better than a score of ~0.64.

 I was also working with a multilayer perceptron, I tested it from 1 layer with 2 neurons, up-to 3 layers with 150 neurons on each layers.
 It did not gave results above